Find More Science Experiments

 Density – How closely packed together the molecules of a substance are.

-Bouyancy – Ability to float or rise to the top of a liquid or gas.
+Bouyancy – The ability to float or rise to the top of a liquid or gas.

-Float – To sit near the surface of a liquid or gas, to not sink.
+Float – To sit near the surface of a liquid or gas.
+The opposite of floating is sinking.

 Mass – A measure of the number of atoms something has.